 3.36—LICENSED PERSONNEL RESPONSIBILITIES GOVERNING BULLYING

-Teachers and other school employees who have witnessed, or are reliably informed that, a student has been a victim of bullying as defined in this policy, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal.
-The principal or his/her designee shall be responsible for investigating the incident(s) to determine if disciplinary action is warranted.
+Teachers and other school employees who have witnessed, or are reliably informed that, a student has been a victim of bullying as defined in this policy, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal, or designee.
+The principal designee shall be responsible for investigating the incident(s) to determine if disciplinary action is warranted.

 The person or persons reporting behavior they consider to be bullying shall not be subject to retaliation or reprisal in any form.